askirmas/react-classnaming/README.md

 2. Enforce declaration style programming
 3. Enforce contract based development via TypeScript
 4. Enforce single source of truth
+5. Enforce class-conditions to be strictly `boolean`, not ~~`falsy|truthy`~~
-5. Use IDE type hints as developers UX for faster issues resolving
+6. Use IDE type hints as developers UX for faster issues resolving
-6. CSS-modules agnostic
+7. CSS-modules agnostic

 ## Installation and import